HwWobbe/WipHww/README.md

       * try to craft a attractive EdD bailt for Dpl Jcl Kfw
 * QrSt review
   * ...T(ime) may need to be augmented with Tp(ast) Tt(his) tn(ext)
+* FAIL: new Folder creation ; Pause & review before a re-try
+  * likely as simple as adding a deeper folder reference before a new Filename
 * relativeDensityDisplay is increasingly apparent
   * keep alternating to achieve a rigorous confirmation
     * 25 / 7 seemed to be a trigger point